stat6250-w17/course_questions_wiki/README.md

 - Question (IL): What is a "libref", and how does it differ from a "LIBNAME"?
 In particular, what fundamental distinction causes one to be written out in lower-case letters and the other in upper-case letters?
 - Answer (SG): A libname statement is the syntactical statement used to initiate a particular library.
 The libref is the actual syntax used to name it.

--Question (YM): What is the difference between Temporary Data Library and Permanent Data Library?
+- Question (YM): What is the difference between Temporary Data Library and Permanent Data Library?
--Answer (YM): If not library name is specified, SAS by defaults creates the data in temporary library called Work.
+- Answer (YM): If not library name is specified, SAS by defaults creates the data in temporary library called Work.
 However, this library doesn't persist when the SAS session is closed.

 ## Chapter 3 Questions
 - Question (AS): Is there a way to print out the values of certain variables during debugging i.e. equivalent of a print statement?